28 May 2025

 Facades of the Future

-• The impact cutting edge façade design and engineering can have on enhancing a structure’s energy efficiency and resident quality of life (reducing street noise intrusion, cutting down on heat intrusion/loss etc)
+• The impact cutting edge façade design can have on enhancing a structure’s energy efficiency and resident quality of life (reducing street noise intrusion, cutting down on heat intrusion/loss etc)

 • The balancing act between form, function, sustainability and cost – what is the current order of priority and what should it actually be?